-ARTICLE FIFTEEN: REPORTING FOR WORK
+ARTICLE FOURTEEN - REPORTING FOR WORK

-- 15.01 An employee called out to work after they have completed their regular shift and gone home shall be given not less than two (2) hours work, or if work is not available, shall be paid for two hours at the overtime rate. - 15.02 When an employee on a job or project reports as usual for work, but is unable to commence work because of circumstances within the control or responsibility of the Employer, the worker shall be given two (2) hours' pay plus travelling allowance if applicable, for reporting on the job, provided, however, that the employee remains on the job during the two (2) hour period and performs any work requested which, in the opinion or judgment of their foreman, after conferring with the job steward, can be accomplished.
-If reporting time occurs during Saturdays, Sundays, holidays, or overtime hours then overtime rates shall apply. - 15.03 On a project to which Employees are supplied transportation and accommodation, and on which work is suspended for greater than 2 consecutive days for reasons beyond the control of the Employees and the Employer:
+- 14.01 An employee called out to work after they have completed their regular shift and gone home shall be given not less than two hours work, or if work is not available, shall be paid for two hours at the overtime rate plus any applicable transportation and travel allowance. - 14.02 When an employee on a job or project reports as usual for work, but is unable to commence work because of circumstances within the control or responsibility of the Employer, they shall be given two (2) hours' pay plus travelling allowance if applicable, for reporting on the job, provided, however, that the employee remains on the job during the two (2) hour period if required by the Employer, and performs any work requested which, in the opinion or judgment of their Foreperson, after conferring with the job steward, can be accomplished.
+If reporting time occurs during Saturdays, Sundays, holidays, or overtime hours then overtime rates shall apply.